bradyfuhriman/MontyHall/README.md

 you have a 50/50 chance of choosing the car and therefore it doesn't matter if you switch.
 This is false.

 Explanation: Switching your choice will reverse the potential outcome -- if you previously chose the goat, you now get the car, and vice versa.
-It's more likely than not that you chose the wrong door in the beginning (two wrong doors, one right door), so switching is more likely to have the desired outcome.
+It's more likely that you chose the wrong door in the beginning (two wrong doors, one right door), so switching is more likely to have the desired outcome.